zmanian/gaia/spec.md

 staking provisions is introduced, the shares will not be equal to the number of coins bonded to the candidate.

-DelegatorBond represents some bond tokens held by an account.
+DelegatorBond represents some bond shares held by an account.
 It is owned by one delegator, and is associated with the voting power of one delegatee.

 ``` golang